François Victor Alphonse Aulard

 François Victor Alphonse Aulard (19 July 1849 – 23 October 1928) was the first professional French historian of the French Revolution and of Napoleon.
 His major achievement was to institutionalise and professionalise the practice of history in France.
-He argued:

-From the social point of view, the Revolution consisted in the suppression of what was called the feudal system, in the emancipation of the individual, in greater division of landed property, the abolition of the privileges of noble birth, the establishment of equality, the simplification of life. [...]
-The French Revolution differed from other revolutions in being not merely national, for it aimed at benefiting all humanity.

 Career

 Aulard was born at Montbron in Charente.
 He entered the École Normale Supérieure in 1867 and obtained the degree of doctor of letters in 1877 with a thesis in Latin on Gaius Asinius Pollio and a French one on Giacomo Leopardi (whose works he subsequently translated into French).
 Moving from literature to history, he made a study of parliamentary oratory during the French Revolution and published two volumes on Les orateurs de la Constituante (1882) and on Les orateurs de la Legislative et de la Convention (1885).
 With these works, he established a reputation as a careful scholar well versed in the primary sources of the French Revolution.